FionaMacNeill/researchportfolio/content/authors/fiona/_index.md

 last_name: MacNeill

 # Status emoji
-#status:
+# status:
   # icon: 🧑🏻‍💻

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: UX Researcher, Designer, Technologist
+role: Researcher, Designer, Technologist

 # Short bio (displayed in user profile at end of posts)
-bio: I create meaningful experiences for learning and doing.
+bio: Knowhow for learning and change

 # Interests to show in About widget
-#interests:
+interests:
-#- User Research and UX Design
+- Sustainability
-#- Data Analysis and Visualisation
+- Data Analysis, LLMs (AI)
-#- Technology Integration
+- Human-centred systems & services

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons